 September birthstone: Sapphire

 September babies, ‘tis your season!
 Few gems have held our attention over millennia as well as your birthstone, sapphire.
 Since ancient times, it has represented loyalty, purity, trust and heavenly blessings.
-After diamonds, sapphires are the second hardest gemstone in the world,
+After diamonds, sapphires are the second hardest gemstone in the world, making them durable and ideal for everyday wear.

 More than blue

-The word sapphire is derived from the Latin and Greek words for “blue”: sapphirus and sappheiros.
-Despite this, sapphires actually come in almost every color of the rainbow!
+The word ‘sapphire’ is derived from the Latin and Greek words for ‘blue’: sapphirus and sappheiros.
+However, sapphires actually come in almost every colour of the rainbow!
 Pink, peach, orange, yellow, green, teal, purple – you name it!
 Red sapphires are better known as rubies (both are varieties of the mineral corundum).

 Sapphires can exhibit a phenomenon called the “star effect,” or asterism.
 This occurs when inclusions (internal marks) create a star pattern of rays on the surface of a dome-like sapphire.